samuraswife/samuraswife/README.md

   **STRICT DNI**: *people who make ableist jokes / sa jokes / Jeffrey Epstein jokes / any of those types, sexualizing fictional characters who are MINORS, saying slurs you can't reclaim as a "joke", or your whole humor relies on saying slurs*

-**KINS**: *Baku / Park Hu-min, K1-B0, Ryota Mitarai, Hajime Hinata, Twilight Sparkle, Akane Owari, Usagi Yuzuha, Yoon I-sak, Karube Daikichi, maybe more i forgot*
+**KINS**: *Baku / Park Hu-min, K1-B0, Ryota Mitarai, Hajime Hinata, Twilight Sparkle, Akane Owari, Usagi Yuzuha, Yoon I-sak, Karube Daikichi, Zuko , maybe more i forgot*

 **INTERESTS**: *Danganronpa (including fangames), Alice in Borderland, All Of Us Are Dead, Squid Game, As The Gods Will, Bad and Crazy, Jujutsu Kaisen, Avatar The Last Airbender, Weak Hero Class, and more!*